Safer vehicles

 Crumple zones

-These protect the occupants by absorbing the energy generated on impact during a crash.
-Specially designed crumple zones give way, whilst maintaining the structural integrity of the cabin to protect the driver and passengers.
+Cars are built with crumple zones to protect occupants.
+Crumple zones absorb the energy generated on impact during a crash.
+Specially designed crumple zones give way, while maintaining the structural integrity of the cabin.
+This protects the driver and passengers.

 Electronic Stability Control (ESC)